Last Updated on May 17, 2022 by Thalia

 This will make it easier for the other person to accept your boundaries and will most likely treat you the way you have treated them.

-Basic example – sometimes It takes me 2-7 days (or longer) to reply to my friends on Whatsapp.
+Example: sometimes it takes me 2-7 days (or longer) to reply to my friends on Whatsapp.
 I never apologise for it and they never say anything.
 Sometimes they will take 2-7 days (or longer) to reply to me.
 I of course would never say anything and I always tell them to never apologise.

 As I said before, learning to let go of the guilt is a “practice makes perfect” concept as you need to train your brain to know that boundaries are necessary.